tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/水印配置_intl_en.md

 ## Notes
 - The template configuration will take effect in about 5–10 minutes.
 - After the template is bound successfully, the watermark feature will be enabled for push addresses under the specified push domain name.
 - One domain name can be bound to only one watermark template.
-After binding, all streams under it will be watermarked according to this template.
+After they are bound, all streams under the domain name will be watermarked according to this template.

 ## Prerequisites
 - You have logged in to the [CSS console](https://console.cloud.tencent.com/live) and added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970).